geoserver/geoserver/doc/en/user/source/styling/css/directives.rst

     stroke: yellow; stroke-width: 10
   }

-uniqueRuleNames
+autoRuleNames
 ---------------
-The uniqueRuleNames directive automatically assigns rule names to individual rules in thematic styles.
-These can then be looked up via
+The autoRuleNames directive automatically assigns rule names to individual rules in thematic styles.
-REQUEST=GetLegendGraphic&FORMAT=application/json
-and the rendered symbology for the individual rules can be fetched via getLegendGraphic-requests including the `rule` parameter,  just like is currently possible for theme styles with rule names written as SLD.
+This is useful for instance when creating legends in an application where it is possible to toggle visibility of individual symbols of a theme style.
+The workflow might look like so:

+1. The application fetches the symbology of the theme layer as json ( `GetLegendGraphic&FORMAT=application/json`) to determine which symbols are available
+2. The application examines the json document and fetches the symbol for each rule by rule name (`GetLegendGraphic&rule=rulename`) and creates a legend displaying all symbols, including their title, with an accompanying radio button for toggling that particular symbol.
+Letting the client render the title instead of asking Geoserver to do it as part of a composite legend image can allow the legend to look nicer.
+3. When a symbol is toggled, the associated filter from the json response is applied to the layer source so that the layer is updated in the map.

+Here the name of the rule is not important, there just needs to be a rule name in addition to a title for each rule so that its symbology can be fetched, just like is possible when styling with SLD.

 Supported directives
 --------------------